weilonge/fathom/README.md

 #### `conserveScore`()
 Base the scores this RHS applies on the scores of the input nodes rather than starting over from 1.

-For now, there is no way to turn this back off (for example with a later application of `func` or `conserveScore(false)`).
+For now, there is no way to turn this back off (for example with a later application of `props` or `conserveScore(false)`).

-#### `func`(*callback*)
+#### `props`(*callback*)
 Determine any of type, note, score, and element using a callback.
-This overrides any previous call to `func` and, depending on what properties of the callback's return value are filled out, may override the effects of other previous calls as well.
+This overrides any previous call to `props` and, depending on what properties of the callback's return value are filled out, may override the effects of other previous calls as well.

 The callback should return...